acnicolasdc/chiper-api/README.md

 You have a lot of options to run the Backend, but this options depends that you want to do.

 ##### For Developer mode
-If you want that all changes over code refreshed, use: 'npm run dev' this option use nodemon to run project.
+If you want to all changes over code refreshed, use: 'npm run dev' this option use nodemon to run project.

 ##### For Developer Debug or Inspect mode